NxPKG/khulnasoft-docs/content/tenant/_partials/_create-account-api.md

 - `name` {{<type>}}string{{</type>}}

-    - The name of the account that is displayed in the Cloudflare dashboard.
+    - The name of the account that is displayed in the Khulnasoft dashboard.

 - `type` {{<type>}}enum{{</type>}}